rileyrg/linux-init/README.md

 bind C-a send-prefix

 # reload tmux config
-# bind r source-file ~/.tmux.conf \; display-message "Config reloaded..."
+bind r source-file ~/.tmux.conf \; display-message "Config reloaded..."
-bind r source-file ~/.config/tmux/tmux.conf \; display-message "Config reloaded..."

 # To copy, left click and drag to highlight text in yellow,
 # once you release left click yellow text will disappear and will automatically be available in clibboard